wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 ## Requirements

 * NGINX-Wallarm module installed with [NGINX stable from NGINX repository](../installation/nginx/dynamic-module.md), [NGINX from Debian/CentOS repositories](../installation/nginx/dynamic-module-from-distr.md) or [NGINX Plus](../installation/nginx-plus.md)

+    The NGINX-Wallarm package must be of the same or a lower version than the postanalytics module you install separately.
+Please check this requirement during the [postanalytics package installation](#2-install-packages-for-the-postanalytics-module).
 * Access to the account with the **Administrator** role in Wallarm Console for the [US Cloud](https://us1.my.wallarm.com/) or [EU Cloud](https://my.wallarm.com/)
 * SELinux disabled or configured upon the [instructions][configure-selinux-instr]
 * Executing all commands as a superuser (e.g. `root`)